 Today, I am sharing with you how I made this fabulous Chicken Pot Pie with Puff Pastry.
 The flavors are so fresh and rich, you’ll never want to go back to frozen pies again once you try this.
 We take a few helpful shortcuts in this recipe, so you can get dinner on the table in under an hour.

 Chicken Pot Pie.
 Those three words send me straight back into my childhood.
 I remember growing up eating the little frozen personal pot pies and loving them.
 As I got older I became less and less of a fan, and then I just stopped eating them all together.
-My sister asked me to make her a chicken pot pie one day & I thought “how hard could this be?”.
+Then one day, my sister asked me to make her a chicken pot pie one day & I thought “how hard could this be?”.
 Turns out, it’s super easy!
-And even better with a puff pastry crust.
+And because of the puff pastry crust, the cook time is only about an hour all together.

 Chicken Pot Pie With Puff Pastry Video Tutorial